 What is Compound?

-The compound is calcium sulfate dihydrate which is used for fixing cracks or holes in a wall and is mainly used as a first layer before applying paints to the wall.
-It is for small fixes or work and can be applied by the unskilled person also because it does not require specific proportions during mixing.
+The compound is calcium sulfate dihydrate which is used for fixing cracks or holes in a wall and is mainly used as a first layer before applying paint to the wall.
+It is for small fixes or work and can also be applied by unskilled people because it does not require specific proportions during mixing.

-The compound is pure in form, and it occurs naturally, unlike Plaster which is a man-made material.
+The compound is pure in form and occurs naturally, unlike Plaster, a man-made material.
 Because it hardens quickly, it cannot be molded into different shapes.
-When applied to walls, it makes the wall smooth in texture and equal for smooth application of wall paints.
+When applied to walls, it makes the wall smooth in texture and equal to the smooth application of wall paints.

 The Compound texture is like plastic and is a little bit flexible, so it is mostly for the finishing touches.
 Multilayer coating is needed when using Compound because it does not provide a smooth texture in the first layer.